 Depart USA in afternoon/evening.

-After breakfast we pack our van and trailer for our drive back to Reykjavík with a lunch stop at Halldórskaffi in Vík for some well-deserved pizza and burgers.
-Now we are about 2.5 hours from Reykjavík and should be there in the early afternoon.Night in Hotel in Reykavik.
-Driving distance: 325 km/201 miles
+After breakfast we will pack our van and trailer for the drive back to Reykjavík with a lunch stop at Halldórskaffi in Vík for pizza and burgers.
+Now we are about 2.5 hours from Reykjavík and should be there in the early afternoon.
+Overnight in hotel in Reykavik.
+Driving distance: 325 km/201 miles.

 Morning in Reykjavík, followed by a visit to the Blue Lagoon on the way to Keflavík Airport.
 Late afternoon/evening flights home.
 Meals: breakfast.